givemeflan/mock-travel-website/README.md

 # mock-travel-website
 This project is for an assignment I'm doing with TTS (Tech Talent South) Full Immersion Foundational Java Course.
-I will be creating a very basic mock travel site (I have Dubai as my inspiration) with some Bootstrap, Java, and SpringBoot.
+I will be creating a very basic mock travel site (I have Dubai as my inspiration) with some Bootstrap, Java, and Spring Boot.
 My travel site does not look like a regular travel site visitors would go to so just keep that in mind.
 It's a fake site lol.
 I was inspired by some WordPress templates I used to work with.
 This is a 1 page website.
 View the page here: https://mock-travel-website.herokuapp.com/

 ## Screenshots
 ![homepage](https://user-images.githubusercontent.com/66345751/97755156-0dfa6c00-1acf-11eb-8188-c6923a092460.JPG)